remer567/site/README.md

 # Web form of authentication and registration

 Web application with Ajax can send data to and retrieve from a server using JSON format data to register and authorize users.
-The project uses an associative array to store new users (temporary solution), n which one user is added by default (e-mail: admin@site.com password: admin).
+The project uses an associative array to store new users (temporary solution), in which one user is added by default (e-mail: admin@site.com password: admin).

+Launch (UNIX/Linux/Mac OS X):
+  1. Install node.js

+  2. Install node.js modules
+  npm install

+  3. Start server
+  npm start

+  4. Follow the link http://localhost:8000 in the browser

 Technologies used: